 Students will have the opportunity to be supervised by doctoral-level researchers and trained in several aspects of research including (but not limited to): data entry, data management, screening participants for eligibility into current research studies, literature searches, reviewing articles, coordination of research materials, and participating in weekly staff meetings.
 Students will gain experience and familiarity with using Statistical Package for the Social Sciences(SPSS) and Microsoft Excel.
 Through an educational component, research assistants will learn critical reading and analysis skills through weekly discussion groups on current literature related to COE studies.
 In addition, interested students can gain mentorship in creating curriculum vitas, writing personal statements, and developing an area of interest for further independent study.
 Motivated and committed research assistants may be invited to participate in the dissemination of research through presentations at local and national conferences or publication in professional journals.

-- Late January - Application to the program opens
+- January - Application to the program opens

 - March 1 - Applications due